Facing an IRS Tax Levy?

 • Tax liens

-Because enrolled agents have intimate knowledge of both tax law and how the IRS operates, they help clients best leverage themselves for the best outcomes.
+Because enrolled agents have intimate knowledge of both tax law and how the IRS operates, they help clients leverage themselves for the best outcomes.
+Besides, they can guide you on how to call the IRS number or find the appropriate IRS phone number to start resolving your issues.

 First, an EA completes and files your paperwork.
-The paperwork required on behalf of many programs is complicated and requires significant knowledge of both the law and IRS practice.
+The paperwork required on behalf of many programs is complicated and requires significant knowledge of both the law and IRS practices.

 Second, an EA negotiates on your behalf.
 The IRS always wants to get as much money from the taxpayer as possible at once.
 The agency is reluctant to accept lower offers or plans that risk failure to repay.